djalbat/reaction/README.md

 ## Currently supported functionality

+- `React.createElement`,
-- `React.createElement`
+- `React.createClass`,
-- `React.createClass`
+- `ReactDOM.render`,
-- `ReactDOM.render`
+- `setState`,
-- `setState` on JSX elements
+- `ref` attributes on JSX elements,
+- React components,
-- React's now function syntax for components.
+- React's new function syntax for components.
 See the Redux example application.

 These properties can be passed to the `React.createClass` method: